 Typical of the raids was that on Olimov's home in Tashkent.
 Officers of the SSS secret police and Almazar District Police broke into his flat in Sebzor mahalla [local district] at 19:30 on 28 August, Ikramov stated.
 Eight officers "without showing their IDs or telling their names carried out an unauthorised search.
 They seized two desktop computers, two laptop computers, two computer hard drives, DVD discs, memory chips, and three mobile phones as well as several books."

 Ikramov told Forum 18 that the authorities have not returned the property.
 Officers told Olimov that it will have to go through an "expert analysis" and only then will the authorities decide what to do with it.

 After raiding their homes in various parts of the country, officers then took the bloggers to police stations and brought them before the courts, Ikramov added.

-Judges in their turn "in the absence of defence lawyers and witnesses and without notifying their relatives handed down administrative arrests", Ikramov complained.
+Judges in their turn "in the absence of defence lawyers and witnesses and without notifying their relatives handed down administrative arrests", Ikramov stated.

 Among the early arrests in Tashkent was that of Astanov on 27 August, Ikramov and a Tashkent resident familiar with the cases told Forum 18.
-A court then jailed Astanov for ten days.
+A court then jailed Astanov for 10 days.

 In the early hours of 29 August, Judge Inamjanov found Olimov guilty under Article 194, Part 1 and Article 195 of the Administrative Code.